dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2198: Student autonomy in learning enhances investment in education.
+### T2198: Allowing students to choose how they learn empowers them in their education.

 |Support|
 |---|